Young Talent Time: Alumni

 Over the original run of the show, from 1971 to 1988, there were a total of 40 cast members.

-Members of the cast who found continued success after leaving the series and continue working as performers include Tina Arena, Vikki Broughton, Jane Scali, Jamie Redfern, Dannii Minogue, Karen Knowles, Sally Boyden, and Debra Byrne and John Bowles.
+Members of the cast who found continued success after leaving the series and continue working as performers include Tina Arena, Vikki Broughton, Jane Scali, Jamie Redfern, Dannii Minogue, Karen Knowles, Sally Boyden, and Debra Byrne, Beven Addinsall and John Bowles.

 The show had a policy that when team members reached 16 years of age, they had to leave the series and move on, but this rule would subsequently be stretched and broken.

 Concerts and live appearances

 Over the 18 years of the original show, Johnny Young and the various cast members made numerous live appearances all over Australia, performing full concerts or short publicity appearances at various venues.

 In 1973, Young, the cast and Denis Walter supported Jamie Redfern in a series of live concerts.
 The Jamie Redfern Show sold out a number of shows at Melbourne's Festival Hall.

 In 1987, an unanticipated audience turnout of over 4,000 people caused trouble at a concert at the Westfield Shopping Centre, Parramatta.
-Some fans were crushed in the crowd and the concert was cancelled.
+Some fans were crushed in the crowd after the concert.
 Joey Dee had to be treated for a knee injury and Courtney Compagnino had to be treated for shock.

 In 1988, over 12,000 people attended an outdoor concert held in Brisbane at the 1988 World Expo, which was broadcast on television the following week.

 At the end of 1988, Young and the cast performed a series of concerts.
 The final concert was held at the Melbourne Tennis Centre on 23 December, the same night on which the last episode of Young Talent Time aired on Network Ten.